 Debugging issues with this inverter:

-The proposed circuit is well tested and it should work for you too if you follow the circuit diagram precisely.
+The proposed circuit is well tested one and it should work for you if you follow the circuit diagram precisely.

 As a beginner there is a good chance that it might not work in the first attempt after construction.
 Here we are going to debug the possible issues and solve it stage by stage; in the end you can make your inverter work.